CostaTech/TencleOS/README.md

 ### 🌟 What is TLang?

-TLang is a revolutionary programming language where **every command can be customized**.
-Unlike traditional languages that lock you into their syntax, TLang lets you define your own keywords, operators, and commands in `config.py`.
+TLang is a programming language designed for building real applications with a unique syntax.

 **Why TLang is Different:**
-- **100% Customizable Syntax** - Change `print` to `stampa`, `if` to `se`, anything you want
+- **Unique Syntax** - Designed for clarity and expressiveness
 - **Python Library Integration** - Use pygame, ursina, and any Python module
 - **Game Development Ready** - Full support for 2D/3D game engines
 - **Educational** - Learn how lexers, parsers, and interpreters work